Current Projects

 About me

-I am interested in how people perceive and learn about the world.
-Within this frame, I have been studying speech as a particular medium, and examining how people learn, use, and represent speech in their brain.
-Currently, I am a PhD student at the University of Maryland, with affiliations in NACS (Neuroscience and Cognitive Science), the Department of Linguistics, and the Department of Computer Science/UMIACS (which I am working on a Master’s Degree in).
+I am interested in simulating how people perceive and learn about the world.
+Within this frame, I have been studying auditory perception and processing as a particular medium, and examining how people learn, use, and represent speech in their brain.

 Mihi crede, verum gaudium res severa est. (Sen. Ep.
 23.4)